amiraminitamu/Summer-School-Buffalo/README.md

 3. A. V. Akimov, “Libra: An open-source methodology-discovery library for quantum and classical dynamics simulations,” *J. Comput.
 Chem.* **37**, 1626–1649 (2016).
 4. J. C. Tully, “Molecular dynamics with electronic transitions,” *J. Chem.
 Phys.* **93**, 1061–1071 (1990).

-## Citation and license

-Citation metadata are provided in [`CITATION.cff`](CITATION.cff).
-Source code is released under the MIT License.
-Published molecular coordinates and literature-derived data retain their original attribution.